Rhode Island EITC #

 Online application is not available.
 You must apply in person at one of 9 community action agencies listed here, each accepts applications for RIHEAP assistance.

-Unemployment insurance benefits provide temporary and partial wage replacement to eligible Rhode Islanders who have become unemployed through no fault of their own.
+Rhode Island Unemployment Insurance (UI) provides temporary, partial wage replacement to eligible Rhode Islanders who have become unemployed through no fault of their own.

-How much do you get for unemployment in Rhode Island?
+How much do I get for unemployment in Rhode Island?

 How do I claim my weekly unemployment benefits in RI?